Archive for the ‘Doctrine of Man’ Category

 The ground would grow thorns and thistles, increasing the effort required to make it produce food.

-.
+[Creation as a whole came into the “bondage of corruption” Rom 8:19-22.
 The whole universe is suffering the effects of sin and it will continue that way until the millennium and the eternal state.]

 God told Adam that when he ate from the forbidden tree he would surely die.
-God’s justice required that man’s sin be punished by death (Romans 6:23 [show]Romans 6:23 [23]For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
-(ESV)
+God’s justice required that man’s sin be punished by death (Romans 6:23).
+That death was both physical and spiritual.

 1. Man became mortal the day of the Fall, becoming subject to physical death.